The Bishopric’s Role in the Ward Scouting Program

 - The eleven-year-old Scout leader plans the camps in consultation with the ward Primary presidency, the bishopric adviser to the Primary, and the ward Scouting committee . . .
 If the leader of the eleven-year-old Scouts is a woman, the bishopric adviser to the Primary or another qualified male adult should be invited to supervise overnight camps.

 The Bishop’s Counselor Over Scouting: The Chartered Organization Representative (the COR)

 Bishops generally don’t have time to perform all that is required for organizing and overseeing the entire Scouting program in the ward.
 The bishop’s counselors help the bishop by overseeing the Scouting programs for boys ages 8 through 11 and Aaronic Priesthood quorums.
 The bishop assigns a counselor to serve as the ward’s representative to the local Scouting district and council.
 This counselor registers as the chartered organization representative (COR).
 The COR works with other leaders to help Scouting succeed in the ward.

 A basic question: How do we say “COR”?

 Answer: Depending on your district, council, or region, you might hear “COR” pronounced in different ways: Some people pronounce it “see-oh-are” while others use one syllable: “core.”
 No matter how you say it, the job of the COR is very important and the responsibilities are similar in an LDS unit and a non-LDS unit.

-There is only one chartered organization representative (COR) for each ward (i.e. for each sponsoring organization) and he is registered as the COR for every unit in the ward (pack, troop, team, and crew).
+There is only one chartered organization representative (COR) for each ward (i.e. for each sponsoring organization) and he is registered as the COR for each unit in the ward (pack and troop)